appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 In this example, events wll be forwarded to the child action (`info`) only if the `:state` key is stable (has the same value) for all events during 60 seconds.

-#### Events Windows
+#### Event Windows

 You have three available window types in Mirabelle.
-Like some actions in Mirabelle, time windows will send downstream a list of events instead of an individual event.
+Like some actions in Mirabelle, time windows will send a list of events downstream instead of an individual event.
-It means you should be careful about which action you will use downstream.
-It should be actions working on list of events.
+It means you must be careful about which action you will use downstream.
+It must be actions supporting list of events.

 The first one, `fixed-time-window`, will buffer all events during a defined duration and then flush them downstream.
 For example, `(fixed-time-window {:duration 60})` will create windows of 60 seconds.
 You can pass a `:delay` option to `fixed-time-window` to tolerate late events and avoid losing them (for example: `(fixed-time-window {:duration 60 :delay 30})`).

-The `fixed-event-window` action will created windows not based on time, but based on the number of events the action receives.
-For example, `(fixed-event-window {:size 60})` will buffer events until 10 are buffered, and then pass the window downstream.
+The `fixed-event-window` action will create windows not based on time, but based on the number of events the action receives.
+For example, `(fixed-event-window {:size 10})` will wait until 10 events make it to the buffer, and then pass the entire window downstream.

 The `moving-event-window` action works like `fixed-event-window` but will pass events downstream for every event received.
-For example, `(moving-event-window {:size 10})` will in that case always send downstream the last 10 events.
+For example, `(moving-event-window {:size 10})` will in that case always send the last 10 events downstream.

 The `moving-time-window` action will return for each event all events from the last `duration` seconds, for example: `(moving-time-window {:duration 60})`.